leonreucher/powerpoint-remote-websocket/README.md

 ### Installation

 Go to the <a href="https://github.com/leonreucher/powerpoint-remote-websocket/releases" target="_blank">Releases</a> tab and download the latest version.
+After download the zip archive, make sure to right click the object and go to the file properties.
+In this window at the bottom check "Unblock" (otherwise you will get errors during the installation).

-Unzip the downloaded file and run the "installation.bat" script.
+The last step is to unzip the downloaded file and to run the "installation.bat" script - now just follow the installer instructions.

 ### WebSocket API documentation